AIAdopt

 The date that popped up everywhere, and was rarely explained well

 If you have read anything about the EU AI Act in recent months, one date will have caught your eye: 2 August 2026.
 In webinars, in newsletters, in LinkedIn posts, everywhere that day was marked as the moment when "the AI Act really takes effect".
 That was already misleading at the time, and by now it is out of date.
 The AI Act has been in force for a long time.
 And the heaviest obligations, those for high-risk AI, have been moved to later by the Digital Omnibus.
-So what changes around 2 August 2026 is something different and narrower than the story that was going round.
+So what changed around 2 August 2026 was something different and narrower than the story that was going round.
 Understanding this distinction is vital before basing your strategy on it.

 What is already in force (and since when)